bluntbrain/blockchain-notes/networking/README.md

 | 1024-49151 | Registered | Assigned by IANA for applications | 3306: MySQL<br>5432: PostgreSQL<br>27017: MongoDB<br>6379: Redis |
 | 49152-65535 | Dynamic/Private | Temporary/ephemeral connections | Assigned by OS for client connections |

+## Ports, Sockets

+### Ports and Network Communication

+**Ports** are virtual endpoints that allow a single device with one IP address to run multiple network services.
+They act like numbered doors on a building (the IP address), each leading to a different service.

+1. **How Ports Work**
+   - 16-bit numbers (0-65535) that identify specific processes
+   - Combined with IP addresses to form a complete address (IP:Port)
+   - Example: 192.168.1.5:80 (web server at IP 192.168.1.5, port 80)

+2. **Port Assignment**
+   - Server applications bind to specific well-known ports
+   - Client applications use dynamic ports assigned by the OS
+   - Local port tables track active connections

+### Sockets

+A **socket** is the combination of an IP address and port number that represents one endpoint of a communication channel.
+Sockets are the foundation of network programming.

+1. **Socket Basics**
+   - Created by the operating system when applications request network connections
+   - Identified by a unique 5-tuple: (Protocol, Local IP, Local Port, Remote IP, Remote Port)
+   - Allows bidirectional communication between applications

+2. **Socket Programming**
+   - Socket API: Standard interface for network programming
+   - Socket states: LISTEN, ESTABLISHED, CLOSE_WAIT, etc.
+   - Example socket address: 10.1.1.5:3000 to 192.168.1.10:80

 ## Types of Networks

 | Network Type | Description | Key Features | Common Use |